 Honours+ offers several workshops and master classes focused on optimal assignment execution as well as personal development.
-Offered workshop themes include “Creative Problem Solving”, “Teamwork and Functioning Optimally”, “Stress Management”, “Science of Wellbeing”, “Time Management”, “Speed Reading”, “Debating Skills” and “Advanced Presentation Skills”.
+Offered workshop themes include “Creative Problem Solving”, “On Fire without Burning out”, “Stress Management”, “Science of Wellbeing”, “Time Management”, “Speed Reading”, “Debating Skills” and “Advanced Presentation Skills”.

 During Honours+, you are required to have attended at least two workshops.

 Polish up your networking and presentation skills at our various annual central events.
-Get to know your team members during the Honours+ Kick-Off, exchange knowledge and see others teams’ progress during the Midterm Peer Discussion Evening, and meet with other Honours+ students and Supervisors during the Closing Event in May.
+Get to know your team members during the Honours+ Kick-Off, exchange knowledge, gain new insights and see others teams’ progress during the Expert & Midterm Peer Discussion Evening, and meet with other Honours+ students and Supervisors during the Closing Event in May.
 Next to that, we organize a range of informal and fun events such as game nights, movie nights etc. aimed at connecting with your fellow honours students.